venksrid001/cowrie/architecture-design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

-Physical Viewpoint: This is the viewpoint to desribe the topology of our systems components on the physical layer.
+Physical Viewpoint: Concerned with the topology of the systems components on the physical layer. <br>
-Logical Viewpoint: This is the viewpoint to describe the abstracted funcionality of the system to the end users
+Logical Viewpoint: Concerned with the abstracted funcionality of the system to the end users <br>
+Development Viewpoint: Concerned with the this is about the development of the system from the programmers point of view. <br>

 ### 4. Architectural Views